IMPORTANT UPDATE - YOUTUBE IS CHANGING IN JANUARY 2020

-Following a large settlement with the FTC.
-In 4 months children's content will be treated completely differently
+Following a financial settlement with the FTC.
+In 4 months time children's content will be treated completely differently

 FTC - US Federal Trade Commission